Learn to Speak Scouting

 Varsity Scouting

-A part of the program of the Boy Scouts of America for young men (Varsity Scouts) who are at least 14 but not yet 18 years old.
+A part of the Scouts of America program for young men (Varsity Scouts) who are at least 14 but not yet 18 years old.
 The unit is a team; the unit leader is a Coach.
 Emphasis is on advancement, high adventure, personal development, service, and special programs and events.

 Volunteer

-Individual who donates service, time, or funds to support the program of the Boy Scouts of America.
+An individual who donates service, time, or funds to support the Boy Scouts of America program.

 Wood Badge

-Training award granted upon completion of the Wood Badge for the 21st Century course.
-A leather thong with two wooden beads, a special neckerchief, and a slide (woggle) are worn by those who have completed the training.
+This training award is granted upon completion of the Wood Badge for the 21st Century course.
+Those who have completed the training wear a leather thong with two wooden beads, a special neckerchief, and a slide (woggle).